 Why calibrating your Apple Watch matters

-Wearables are not perfect, however, and you may notice your Apple Watch counting steps when you are not walking.
+However, Wearables are imperfect, and you may notice your Apple Watch counting steps when you are not walking.
 This could be because your heart rate is elevated and your arms are moving in a pattern that suggests activity such as walking or running.
 Fortunately, this should be a rare occurrence.
 Read our guide to the most common Apple Watch problems and solutions for more information about frequent device hiccups.

 How to reset your calibration data on your Apple Watch

-If you want to calibrate your device from a clean slate, you can reset your calibration data from your paired iPhone.
-This will permanently delete your current data and history and result in less accurate measurements until you calibrate again.
+To calibrate your device from a clean slate, reset your calibration data from your paired iPhone.
+This will permanently delete your current data and history, resulting in less accurate measurements until you calibrate again.